abalan06/devops-may27/README.md

 I have added some text

-* this is a lsit item
+* this is a list item
 * this is another list item